reasonwithoutrestraint/site/Original/My moral understanding.md

         - Normativity is rational
         - Certain normative judgments are better than others.
         - Better normative judgments are independent of our actual judgments (dependent on hypothetical judgments or constiuitive features of judgments).
-6. Establishing meaning/plattiudes of different normative domains
+6. Constituents of different normative domains
+    - rationality
+        - consistency
+        - coherence
+        - priority to deliberative
     - morality
         - prudential reasons with an impartiality/social constriant
         - reasons for distinctively moral attitudes